mikechambers/dcli/src/dcliad/README.md

             Print out additional information

 OPTIONS:
-    -a, --activity-index <activity-index>
+    -a, --activity-id <activity-id>
-            The index of the activity to display data about
+            The activity id of the activity to display data about

             By default, the last activity will be displayed.
-The index can be retrieved from other dcli apps, such as dcliah, or directly from the sqlite datastore.
+The index can be retrieved
+    /// from other dcli apps, such as dcliah, or directly from the sqlite datastore. dcliah, or directly from the sqlite datastore.
     -k, --api-key <api-key>
             API key from Bungie required for some actions.